fusionpbx/fusionpbx-docs/source/applications/call_block.md

 ## Creating a New Call Block

 To create a new Call Block, click the **Add** button at the top-right of the Call Block list page.
-A simple form will be presented\...
+A simple form will be presented...

 ![image](../_static/images/fusionpbx_call_block1.png)